raspberrypilearning/gpio-music-box/worksheet.md

 1. Open the Python file in IDLE with the command `sudo idle musicbox.py &`.

     This opens the Python application IDLE with superuser permissions, as you'll need these to use GPIO.
+Don't forget the ampersand (`&`) on the end as this opens IDLE in a new process and lets you use the command line again.

     You'll see a Python prompt window.
 It will contain some information about Python then a new line starting with `>>>`.
 There will be another window, which will be blank.